What to do in Kathmandu, Nepal – the most amazing sights!

 Top thing to do in Kathmandu is visiting Durban Square.

-Hanuman-dhoka Durban Square is a top Kathmandu tourist attraction and most important cultural site of the city.
-It’s a complex of ancient world-wide recognized temples, shrines, palaces – both Hindu and Buddhist.
-The place still recovers from the horrible earthquake in 2015.
-Most of the temples will be still under construction to rebuild the original beauty of the sacred buildings.
-Apart from the amazing temples Kathmandu Durban Square is also visited for various festivals and cultural activities.
+Hanuman-dhoka Durban Square is a top Kathmandu tourist attraction and the most important cultural site of the city.
+It’s a complex of ancient world-wide recognised temples, shrines, palaces – both Hindu and Buddhist.
+The place is still recovering from the horrible earthquake in 2015.
+Most of the temples will still be under construction to rebuild the original beauty of the sacred buildings.
+Apart from the amazing temples, Kathmandu Durban Square is also visited for various festivals and cultural activities.

 You’ll be asked to buy an entry ticket – single or multiple entry.
 Local guides will approach you, so be patient and refuse politely while walking in the area 😉 most of them are very nice and probably have hundreds of fascinating stories to tell about this amazing temple complex.
 I just accomplished Everest Base Camp and all I wanted was to walk in silence, as the place radiates with an incredible atmosphere.

-One of the main attraction in Durban Square is Kumari Chowk (Kumari Ghar) – a red-coloured royal palace, home of the living goddess.
+One of the main attractions in Durban Square is Kumari Chowk (Kumari Ghar) – a red-coloured royal palace, home of the living goddess.

 USEFUL TIP: walk and explore the area first before making any decision on trips, guides, tours, etc. There are hundreds of agencies and itineraries, so it’s good to collect some information first before booking anything.
 There is bunch of attractions to do in Kathmandu city and outside of it, so pick wisely.